huggingface/accelerate/docs/source/quicktour.md

 The next main feature of Accelerate is the [`Accelerator`] class which adapts your PyTorch code to run on different distributed setups.

-You only need to add several lines of code to your training script to enable it to run on multiple GPUs or TPUs.
+You only need to add a few lines of code to your training script to enable it to run on multiple GPUs or TPUs.

 ```diff
 + from accelerate import Accelerator